 And to finish, what is your favourite thing about Crans-Montana?

 I have lived in many places, but Crans-Montana is truly the best place I have ever lived.
 For a start we are in Switzerland; everything works, it is safe and also very clean.

-It is hard to say what is the best thing as Crans-Montana has so much.
+It is hard to say what is the best thing in Crans-Montana as the alpine town has so much.
 It has great shopping (all of the designer shops are here), beautiful views and a world-class golf course together with a driving range.
 If you enjoy mountain biking we have tracks to suit all abilities, you can walk in the mountains, stay in remote huts or simply hang out and enjoy the atmosphere.
 Winter is also fantastic as you have three different types of skiing right on the doorstep.